Kale is green leafy vegetable in the Brassica family, which

 Vitamin K

-Kale is also a substantial source of vitamin K. Vitamin K is most associated with providing your blood with the ability to clot in order to help stop the bleeding when your skin is cut or broken.
+Kale is also a substantial source of vitamin K. Vitamin K is most associated with providing your blood with the ability to clot

 Vitamin A

-Kale can also provide you with a substantial amount of vitamin A. Vitamin A is essential for vision health, as well as maintaining healthy skin.
+of vitamin A. Vitamin A is essential for vision health, as well as

 Vitamin C